Top 5 Stadiums in Germany

 The roof is made up of Teflon-coated fibreglass canvas that covers the whole stadium.
 It also has a slide-out pitch.

-2.5 Olympiastadion Berlin
+2.5.
+Olympiastadion Berlin

-In summary, as a country with such rich culture and heritage, it is essential to maintain its image in front of the world.
+In summary, as a country with such a rich culture and heritage, it is essential to maintain its image in front of the world.
 Despite the language barrier, thousands of tourists visit Germany annually.

 It is the eighth most visited country in the world.
 Millions and billions of sports maniacs and stadiums in Germany make it a perfect destination for suspense-filled football matches.
-Therefore, you can surely plan your next trip abroad to this country.
+Therefore, you can indeed plan your next trip abroad to this country.